 BOB: And that's where I first learned the term offset strategy.
 A nd the Cold Warriors thought of it in those terms, the, they constantly thought about offsetting the Soviets.
-So I came in and I had a sense that was what I would like to try to do.
+So, I came in and I had a sense that was what I would like to try to do.
 And I started talking with Secretary Hagel and I said, sir, we've been in the Middle East.
 We've taken our eye off of the big competitors out there.
 We're steadily, and now in my view, acceleratingly losing our military technical superiority, which isn't a good thing.
 That's the basis of our military strategy since the end of World War II.

 CRAIG: When you were out in the Pacific at the very beginning of this, looking at the PLAN what did you see specifically that gave you concern that said, wow, we better pay attention to what China is doing.

 BOB: Well, it all really boils down to missiles.
 The Chinese said, look, we're not going to try to compete, head up against the US air force.
 They're too damn good.
-It's too expensive to go into a all fifth gen force.
+It's too expensive to go into an all fifth gen force.
 It's hard to train the pilots.
 Very difficult.
-So we're going to go with missiles and the Chinese are now the best missileers in the world.
+So, we're going to go with missiles and the Chinese are now the best missileers in the world.

 BOB: And not only are they good missileers they just have a lot of missiles.
-So there's this big disparity in magazines.
+So, there's this big disparity in magazines.
 They can afford to fire a salvo of 10 missiles whereas because of our small salvo size, we maybe could only afford to fire a salvo of two missiles.

 BOB: Land and sea

 BOB: Their land-based missiles have longer range than most of the sea-based missiles.
 So, they have missiles now that can target aircraft carriers beyond the range that our airplanes can sustain large number of sorties.
-So it's primarily the missile threat that really causes a problem to the joint force because the missiles can attack American bases throughout the region, and they can attack ships moving into the region and they just have a lot of advantages.
-The other thing that Chinese did, and this just goes to how good of a competitor they are, when they were looking at the U S they said, Hey, the US has a lot of interceptors that are good for Indo atmosphere.
+So, it's primarily the missile threat that really causes a problem to the joint force because the missiles can attack American bases throughout the region, and they can attack ships moving into the region and they just have a lot of advantages.
+The other thing that Chinese did, and this just goes to how good of a competitor they are, when they were looking at the U S they said, hey, the US has a lot of interceptors that are good for Indo atmosphere.
 They have interceptors that can shoot down airplanes.
 They're really good.

 BOB: The Patriot missile.

-BOB: And so the Americans have a lot of endo-atmospheric interceptors.
+BOB: And so, the Americans have a lot of endo-atmospheric interceptors.
 And they have a lot of sensors that scan the atmosphere for threats.
 They also have a lot of sensors and interceptors for space.
 The SM-3 missile can knock down ballistic missiles traveling through space.
-So the Chinese said, there's this area called near space, which is above the altitude that an aircraft can fly, but below the altitude that a spacecraft can remain in orbit.
+So, the Chinese said, there's this area called near space, which is above the altitude that an aircraft can fly, but below the altitude that a spacecraft can remain in orbit.
 And that is the domain for hypersonic weapons.
-So they said we are going to move into that domain.
+So, they said we are going to move into that domain.
 We will gain an advantage because the Americans don't have sensors or interceptors for that domain.
 And we will essentially cause them a problem that they're going to be very hard pressed to solve.

 BOB: And they were exactly right.
-So they have a lot of numbers of them.
+So, they have a lot of numbers of them.
 They're very good.

 BOB: And we're playing catch up.